StereoFoley: Object-Aware Stereo Audio Generation from Video: Method

 \subsubsection{Stereo Spatialization and Mixing (Fig.~\ref{fig:synth_data_pipeline}.d)}

-Given cluster's horizontal centroid trajectory $\{(\bar w_{i,j}[k]\}_{k=1}^{K_i}$ and pixel masses $\{m_{i,j}[k]\}_{k=1}^{K_i}$ sequences, we spatialize the generated audio $a_{i,j}$ into stereo by mapping motion to panning and mass to loudness, while ensuring temporal stability and object permanence.
+Given cluster's horizontal centroid trajectory $\{(\bar w_{i,j}[k]\}_{k=1}^{K_i}$ and pixel masses $\{m_{i,j}[k]\}_{k=1}^{K_i}$, we spatialize the generated audio $a_{i,j}$ using standard cinematic stereo conventions for 2D video, mapping horizontal motion to audio panning and mass to loudness.

 To ensure stability and reduce jitter and abrupt jumps between frames, we smooth trajectories and masses data using weighted moving average.
-Missing detections are filled by linear interpolation between the last and next reliable frames, while off-frame or truncated segments are extrapolated using the average recent velocity.
+Missing detections are filled by linear interpolation between the last and next reliable frames, while off-screen or truncated segments are extrapolated using the average recent velocity.
 Pixel masses are similarly smoothed, with persistence near screen edges to avoid implausible shrinkage when only part of the object is visible.
-For off-frame periods, we approximate the mass with the last reliable value (or the first upon re-entry).
+For off-screen periods, we approximate the mass with the last reliable value (or the first upon re-entry).
 Finally, horizontal positions and masses are up-sampled from the video frame rate to the audio sampling grid.
-For a scene $s_i$ of duration $T_i$, this yields $N_i= T_i \times f_s$ frames. of $\{\bar w_{i,j}[n], m_{i,j}[n]\}_{n=0}^{N_{i}-1}$.
+For a scene $s_i$ of duration $T_i$, this yields $N_i= T_i \times f_s$ frames of $\{\bar w_{i,j}[n], m_{i,j}[n]\}_{n=0}^{N_{i}-1}$.

 We clip horizontal positions $\hat w_{i,j}[n] = \Pi_{[-1,1]} \big(\bar w_{i,j}[n]\big)$ and then computed equal-power panning gains as: